 Lastly, if you feel afraid, know that you’re not alone.
 I have fought fear in varying amounts during every single day of my solo rides.
 I feel I’ve been an average amount of lucky – not unlucky, but also not miraculously dodging disaster at every turn – and I’ve managed fine.
 For me the rewards have been worth the challenge of working through my fear.

 I’m far from the most experienced solo female bikepacker.
 There are tons of us out there!
-Here are a bunch more solo female cyclists to inspire you.
+Here’s a directory full of trip reports by solo female cyclists to inspire you, and a series of posts at The Town Bicycle where women discuss their solo bikepacking trips.

 Other Assorted Observations